Catholicism, Catholic, Traditional Catholicism, Catholic Church

 Meditating on how devastating natural forces can be is also in order for the day.
 We are usually so buffered from the natural world with our cozy, modern homes, air conditioning, ability to fly through the air from Chicago to Paris in hours, and other wonders, that we can easily sentimentalize nature and see her in a Rousseauian way -- taking her for granted, being condescending toward her, and exhibiting masterful instead of masterly behaviors in our dealings with her.
 It is rare that nature breaches in cataclysmic ways the walls of civilization and technology we've set up around us, but breach them she can, and does, and this reality must be appreciated.

 Tell your children about how the elements can escape our control, and how we should remember our place as those who've been given dominion over nature, but never apart from God -- something modern scientists arrogantly forget as a group.
 Tell them about some of the great disasters that have fascinated and frightened us throughout History -- e.g., the stories of Pompeii and Herculaneum, the Black Death, the London Fire of 1666, the great early 19th c. earthquakes along the New Madrid fault line that reversed the course of the Mississippi River, the Chicago Fire of 1871, the 1883 explosion of Krakatoa, the Yellow River Floods of 1887 and 1931, the 1906 San Francisco earthquake, the Spanish Flu epidemic of 1918 that killed many millions...
-Tell them stories, including fictional ones, about how science and technology unmoored from theology and divorced from humility can wreak havoc -- e.g., the story of the Tower of Babel (Genesis 11); the story of Mao Tse Tung's "Four Pests"1 program to eradicate mosquitoes, flies, rats, and sparrows and how it all led to the starvation of millions; the story of Frankenstein's monster;2 the fate of the "unsinkable" Titanic, etc. Teach them to not inordinately sentimentalize wild animals by telling them stories such as the ones related in Werner Herzog's "Grizzly Man" (2005) or the show "Human Prey."
+Tell them stories, including fictional ones, about how science and technology unmoored from theology and divorced from humility can wreak havoc -- e.g., the story of the Tower of Babel (Genesis 11); the story of Mao Tse Tung's "Four Pests"1 program to eradicate mosquitoes, flies, rats, and sparrows and how it all led to the starvation of millions; the story of Frankenstein's monster;2 the fates of the "unsinkable" Titanic and the Hindenburg dirigible, etc. Teach them to not inordinately sentimentalize wild animals by telling them stories such as the ones related in Werner Herzog's "Grizzly Man" (2005) or the show "Human Prey."
 Teach them to have a fundamental humility before God, gratitude toward Him, and a humble respect and love for His creation.
+Read to them and meditate on Psalms 103 and 104 together.

 Note: the station churches for Rogation Days are: